DRACOCODEX/Training/README.md

-# Dinohead's Cloud Native Application 101 Training
+# Cloud Native Application 101 Training
+### Developed by Mike Howard to support 101 Traning for System Integrators
-Welcome to Dinohead's Cloud Native Application 101 training.
-We are going to focus on the Docker Engine, Docker Compose, and the installation of some containers (applications).
+The focus is on the Docker Engine, Docker Compose, and the installation of some containers (applications).

 ## Agenda
 - Software Utilized